ga-wdi-exercises/wdi22-javascript-cheatsheets/README.md

-# WDI 22 Javascript Cheatsheets
+# WDI 22 Javascript Cheat Sheets

 Below are cheat sheets you can use to review  what we’ve learned in JavaScript so far!